Kaisaan/DDS-Translation/NOTES.md

 Visiting a new Izanami shrine displays a text message.
 After exiting Nakajima's INT stat increases by 1
 Izanami has a new message for each level of INT
 The pointer table for Izanami's messages are at `$1B51B` and are indexed by the value of `$D71C` (Nakajima's current INT)

+# Yumiko Doll Text
+The pointer table for the Yumiko Dolls' messages are at `$1B727` and are indexed by the value of `$D71D`